AndrewLuyt/divvy-bikeshare/analyze-data.md

 longest 5% of trips so we can see the typical pattern of ride length.

-**One observation is that casual riders make up almost all trips longer than 40 minutes!**
+**One observation is that casual riders make up almost all trips longer than 40 minutes.** Online research shows that in 2018, Divvy extended the maximum ride length for members to 45 minutes (up from 30).
+Longer rides incur a fee.

-**TODO: is there some limitation on ride length for members?
-The cutoff around 40 minutes looks quite sudden.**

 One question to arise from this: what sort of bike is most comfortable for long trips, and which are better for short ones?
 Do members tend to